Gorilla at a Canadian zoo died after worker mistakenly activated wrong door

 The staff member involved was immediately removed from the workplace and will be reassigned to another area of the zoo, Baird said.

-The zoo said it will implement preventative measures – including specialized staff training and animal behavioral training – to avoid another incident like this in the future.
+The zoo said it will implement preventive measures – including specialized staff training and animal behavioral training – to avoid another incident like this in the future.

 It’s not the first time an animal has died of something other than natural causes at the zoo.
 In 2016, an otter drowned after becoming tangled in an “unauthorized” pair of pants a zookeeper dropped in its enclosure.
 A penguin died in “a freak accident” when she swallowed a stick in 2013.
 And in 2009, a capybara was also accidentally crushed by a hydraulic door.

-The Animal Justice Legislative Fund, a Canadian nonprofit that advocates for the humane treatment of animals, called for an independent investigation into animal safety and oversight at the Alberta facility.
+Animal Justice, a Canadian nonprofit that advocates for the humane treatment of animals, called for an independent investigation into animal safety and oversight at the Alberta facility.

 The use of hydraulic doors is “common practice with accredited zoos,” Baird said in the news conference, but the facility will explore transitioning to alternative doors to improve safety.